 - Hosts are responsible for staffing and setting up the designated area where alcoholic beverages will be served.
 Only wine (boxes or bottles) or beer (kegs, cans, or bottles) is permitted at social events.

 - At least one host must be 21.
 All hosts must remain at the party for the duration of the event and all hosts must remain sober.

-Remember - Party Associates, Public Safety, and the Office of Student Engagement reserve the right to cancel or end early an event if there are concerns related to health, safety, or community before or during the event.
+Remember - Public Safety and the Office of Student Engagement reserve the right to cancel or end early an event if there are concerns related to health, safety, or community before or during the event.
 Issues that could cause problems during an event include (but aren't limited to):

 - Overcrowding or crowd control difficulties